wqking/obfupy/doc/options_and_callback.md

 ## Options

 `Options` is an object.
 Each transformer has its own `Options` class.
-An option is a property of the `Options` object, the value can be True/False, string, integer, or another `Options`.
+An option is a property of the `Options` object, the value can be True/False, string, integer, or another `Options` (a.k.a, sub options).
 Every `Options` has a property named `enabled`, setting it to `False` will disable all options in the `Options` object.
+All options can be set as properties of `Options`.
+All simple options, except sub options, can be passed to `Options` constructor as keyword arguments.

 Let's take transformer Rewriter as an example,